Enquiries and Requests

 Returns are not accepted unless prior approval is received in writing from the Supervisor of the NSSBB.
-Any request for returns must be directed through the superintendent or designate.
-It is suggested that school boards explore all possibilities of utilizing the material within the system before requesting a return.
+Any request for returns must be directed through the executive director or designate.
+It is suggested that Regional Centres for Education explore all possibilities of utilizing the material within the system before requesting a return.
 (This does not apply to items shipped in error by the NSSBB — see next paragraph.)
 Only material ordered through credit allocation for the present fiscal year will be considered for return.
 Books marked or stamped or otherwise made unsalable will not be accepted.
 All approved returns must be sent back on a prepaid basis.

 Approval for returning material shipped by the NSSBB in error is automatic.
 When notification of the error is received, it will be verified by the NSSBB.
 The error will be corrected immediately, and on the correction packing slip schools will be requested to return the materials previously sent in error.
 Where errors of this nature occur, the materials should be returned to the NSSBB.
 Contact the NSSBB for shipping information.

-Items returned without permission will be returned to the regional school board with shipping charges collect.
+Items returned without permission will be returned to the Regional Centre for Education with shipping charges collect.

 Monthly "Statement of Credit Allocation"

-A statement is prepared monthly by the NSSBB for each school board showing the unexpended balance at the beginning of the month, charges during the month and the unexpended balance at the end of the month.
+A statement is prepared monthly by the NSSBB for each Education with shipping charges showing the unexpended balance at the beginning of the month, charges during the month and the unexpended balance at the end of the month.
 This includes the 25% credit allocation, directed purchasing, and purchases from the Authorized Learning Resources.
 Invoices are attached for statement reconciliation.